Manages development phase tasks including TDD implementation, code reviews, and automated QA validation.

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 MAID Phase 4 - Development phase.
-Use for implementing features, TDD practices, code reviews, transitioning from planning to QA.About this skill
+Use for implementing features, TDD practices, code reviews, transitioning from planning to QA.Key capabilities

 Development Phase Skill